Action: Retain riparian buffers in logged areas

 Key messagesRead our guidance on Key messages before continuing

-This intervention involves retaining unlogged buffers along streams and rivers (riparian buffers or corridors).
+This intervention involves retaining unlogged buffers along streams and rivers in logged areas.
 This may provide foraging and roosting opportunities for bats and maintain connectivity in disturbed landscapes.
+A study in Australia found that riparian buffers in logged areas had similar overall bat activity and species richness to unlogged mature forest (Lloyd et al. 2006).
 See also ‘Retain forested corridors in logged areas’.

+For a similar intervention relevant to agriculture, see ‘Threat: Agriculture – All farming systems – Retain riparian buffers in agricultural areas’.
 For an intervention that involves planting riparian buffers to reduce pollution, see ‘Threat: Pollution – Agricultural and forestry effluents – Plant riparian buffer strips’.

 Lloyd A., Law B. & Goldingay R. (2006) Bat activity on riparian zones and upper slopes in Australian timber production forests and the effectiveness of riparian buffers.
-Biological Conservation, 129, 207–220
+Biological Conservation, 129, 207–220.